This personal experience from a genealogist at Legacy Tree shares how finding records from her family history brought her Danish ancestry to life.

 This Danish research resulted in finding records that filled in the unknowns about my ancestor Wilhelm Otto Knudsen, identified his parents and sister, informed me of how his father supported the family, and opened a window on how Wilhelm may have financed his trip overseas.
 My genealogical research efforts in gathering Danish records about my ancestor proved to be extremely fruitful and certainly satisfying.
 How astonished would Wilhelm have been, crowded in his little cabin on a cold winter night, that 150 years into the future his descendant would be spending time researching for documents created about him and would be fascinated by his life.

 Do you have Danish ancestry?
-If you would like to dabble in Danish genealogical research, an excellent resource for learning what is available is found here at the FamilySearch Wiki.
+If you would like to dabble in Danish genealogical research and bring your danish ancestry to life, an excellent resource for learning what is available is found here at the FamilySearch Wiki.
 This website walks you through what is available and what to look out for in the various time periods.

 In addition to parish and census records, watch for Danish probate records coming online at arkivalieronline.dk.
 Wills and estate files can be brick-wall-breakers in many international areas, and Denmark is no exception.
 One can expect to see in a probate the name of the decedent, the place of residence at time of death, an enumeration of legal heirs, the residence of the deceased, age and spouses of the heirs, and an inventory of the estate.